 500 https://developer.download.nvidia.com/compute/cuda/repos/debian13/x86_64 Packages

-The version number will vary based on your Debian release and when you run the command.
+The version and repository path will vary by Debian release and architecture (Debian 12 and 11 will list different candidate versions).
 Verify that the NVIDIA repository URL appears in the version table; if only Debian’s default repository appears, the NVIDIA repository was not added correctly.

 Install CUDA Toolkit and NVIDIA Drivers

-To proceed, install the CUDA toolkit metapackage along with the NVIDIA driver:
+Install the CUDA toolkit metapackage along with the NVIDIA driver from the NVIDIA repository:

 sudo apt install cuda nvidia-driver